keboola/docker-bundle/HOWTO.md

 ## Architecture

-The [docker-demo repository on GitHub](https://github.com/keboola/docker-demo) contains the docker image application, create a new tag in the application and update the docker image definition in **Dockerfile**. definition.
-This prepares the docker environment including the application itself.
+The [docker-demo repository on GitHub](https://github.com/keboola/docker-demo) contains an example application.
+The repository contains both the docker image application and the docker image definition in **Dockerfile**.
+Docker image definition prepares the docker environment including the application itself.
 Both - the docker image definition and the app itself are in a single repository, but you may choose to work with two separate repositories, one for the image definition and one for the application itself.
 A hook from Dockerhub builds the docker image automatically on every commit.
-The docker image refers to a specific version of the application.
-To release a new version of the

-The demo application itself represented by a single script `/src/script.php`.
+The demo application itself is represented by a single script `/src/script.php`.
 Which is a PHP script, that performs the actual logic of the Docker image.

 ## Develop

 For developing the business logic of an image you can use any language and tool available in your chosen system.
 For the demo app we chose PHP and wrote a simple script in `/scr/script.php`.
 We also used `composer` to add some libraries to the application.

-To develop and run the demo app localy you can use the following command line:
+To develop and run the demo app locally you can use the following command line:

 	php ./src/script.php --data=/data